 some frequency with which it expects the host code to refresh the

 To use SGX remote attestation for real we need to do some additional work.
 Remember how we wrote

-enclave.start(null, null, null); above?
-The first two parameters are API keys required to use the Intel attestation
+enclave.start(null, null); above?
+The first parameter contains configuration data required to use an attestation

 EnclaveHost.start above with this snippet:

 Why does Conclave need to contact Intel's servers?
 It's because those servers contain the most up to date information about what CPUs and system enclave versions are considered secure.
 Over time these servers will change their assessment of the host system and this will be visible in the responses, as security improvements are made.

 Run what we've got so far¶

 in the usual manner to let us run

 gradlew host:run and it should print "Hello World!" backwards along with the security info as shown above.